roscopeco/rote/README.md

 -------------

-Rote requires the following (versions are as per my development environment, you may find you can use older versions, you may not).
+Rote requires the following (versions are as per my development environment, you may find you can use different versions, you may not).

 * Ruby 1.9.3 (http://ruby-lang.org/)
-* Rake 0.9.9.2 ('gem install rake')
+* Rake 10.0.4 ('gem install rake')

 The following optional dependencies will be used if present: